SkylineCommunications/dataminer-docs/connector-help/connector_help/Marconi_Deicer_S58.md

 ### Creation

-This driver uses a Smart-Serial connection and needs the following user information:
+This connector uses a Smart-Serial connection and requires the following input during element creation:

 **SMART-SERIAL CONNECTION:**